 Lighting: Available as in-store discount in participating stores

-It depends on where you live and what type of panels you're installing.
-Since there's a moderate amount of snowfall in Reading, your best time to get solar is in the spring and fall.
+It depends on your location and the kind of panels you plan to use.
+Since there's a moderate amount of snowfall in Reading, your best time to install solar panels is in the spring and fall.

-The type of solar panels you have will have specific maintenance steps to follow.
+The specific types of maintenance you need will depend on the type of panels you're using.
 Regardless of type, you should inspect your panels for damage and clean them regularly.
 Many solar contractors in the Reading area offer multipoint maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.

-Absolutely.
+Of course.
 Solar panels exist independently from the power grid in Reading and will continue to generate power even if the grid is having problems.
-Keep in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
+Bear in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.